 Razer Raiju PlayStation 4 Controller

-Razer is a name that hardly needs any introduction.
+Razer is a name that hardly needs an introduction.
 The company had quickly established themselves as a lead manufacturer of top-quality gaming accessories and peripherals, but also became known by their very high (and sometimes exorbitant) prices.

-The Razer Raiju controller is officially supported by the PlayStation 4 and it adds several features that are absent from the official DualShock 4.
-This includes four additional programmable buttons, four control buttons, textured thumb grips, and a more ergonomic design.
+The Razer Raiju controller is officially supported by the PlayStation 4, and it adds several features that are absent from the official DualShock 4.
+This includes four additional programmable buttons, four control buttons, textured thumb grips, and more ergonomic design.
 It is also evident at first glance that the Raiju is built to resemble an Xbox One controller, a controller known for being extremely comfortable to use.

 On the other hand, as with most (if not all) Razer products, the Raiju is very expensive, selling at roughly three times the price of the DualShock 4.
 Furthermore, it doesn’t support wireless connectivity and must be connected via a USB cable, which is quite unusual for a modern controller and especially one coming with such a high price tag.

 - Highly ergonomic

 - Wired connection only

 Hori PlayStation 4 Mini Wired Gamepad